Comparison of imperix programmable controllers

 Computational capability

 Computational capability differs only across generations.
-While Generation 3 controllers are powerful enough for most typical applications, with achievable maximum control frequencies in the range of 250 kHz in CPU, the B-Box 4 is considerably more powerful and capable to run 4x more complex code at a given control frequency.
+While Generation 3 controllers are powerful enough for most typical applications, with achievable maximum CPU control frequencies in the range of 250 kHz, the B-Box 4 is considerably more powerful and can run 4x more complex code at a given control frequency.

 Generation 4Generation 3